 Wayfinder is What is Wayfinder?
-It's a universal organisation discovery service - i.e. it is not limited to any single federation, but works for just about all of them..
+It's a universal discovery service - i.e. it is not limited to any single federation, but works for just about all of them.organisation discovery service.

 Now whilst that is exactly what it is, saying it that way probably only clarifies things to a few hundred people on the planet (several of whom I can see from my desk) so I'll break it down some more.
 Feel free to jump ahead to the next section.